 What is a concussion?
-It is a brain injury which cannot be see on routine X-rays, CT scans or MRIs.
-It has a direct impact on the way you think and remember things which can cause a variety of symptoms.
+It is a brain injury that cannot be see on routine X-rays, CT scans or MRIs.
+It has a direct impact on the way you think and remembers things which can cause a variety of symptoms.

 Any blow to the head, face or neck or even a blow to the body that jars your head, could cause a concussion.